ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06-MST-algorithms.md

 ## Algorithms for finding the MST

 ::: TODO
-- Overview description of Kruskal, Prim and Boruvka
+- Prio 2: overview description of Kruskal, Prim and Boruvka
 :::